 Before sharing or pre-processing their images, users may want to deface their anatomical MRI acquisitions as to protect the privacy of their subjects.
 The deface-tool is a wrapper around pydeface that writes BIDS valid output.
+NB: pydeface requires FSL to be installed on the system.

 '''

 usage: deface [-h] [-p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]

-[-o {fmap,anat,func,dwi,beh,pet,extra_data,derivatives}] [-c]
+[-o {fmap, anat, func, dwi, beh, pet, extra_data, derivatives}] [-c]

 [-n NATIVESPEC] [-a ARGS]

 bidsfolder pattern

 A wrapper around the 'pydeface' defacing tool (https://github.com/poldracklab/

-\rightarrowpydeface).
+→pydeface).

 This wrapper is fully BIDS-aware (a 'bidsapp') and writes BIDS compliant output

 positional arguments:

 bidsfolder

 The bids-directory with the (multi-echo) subject data

+Globlike search pattern (relative to the

 pattern

-Globlike search pattern (relative to the

 subject/session folder) to select the images that need

 to be defaced, e.g. 'anat/T1w'

 optional arguments:

 -h, --help

 show this help message and exit

 -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL

 → [PARTICIPANT_LABEL ...]

 Space separated list of sub-# identifiers to be

 processed (the sub- prefix can be left out).
 If not

 specified then all sub-folders in the bidsfolder will

 be processed (default: None)

 -o {fmap, anat, func, dwi, beh, pet, extra_data, derivatives}, --output {fmap, anat, func,

-→ dwi, beh, pet, extra_data, derivatives} A string that determines where the defaced images are saved.
-It can be the name of a BIDS modality folder, such as 'anat', or of the derivatives folder, i.e. 'derivatives'.
-If output is left empty then the original images are replaced by the defaced images (default: None) Flag to submit the deface jobs to the high-performance -c, --cluster compute (HPC) cluster (default: False) '''
+→dwi, beh, pet, extra_data, derivatives}

+A string that determines where the defaced images are

+saved.
+It can be the name of a BIDS modality folder,

+such as 'anat', or of the derivatives folder, i.e.

+'derivatives'.
+If output is left empty then the

+original images are replaced by the defaced images

+(default: None)

+Flag to submit the deface jobs to the high-performance

+-c, --cluster

+compute (HPC) cluster (default: False)

+-n NATIVESPEC, --nativespec NATIVESPEC

+DRMAA native specifications for submitting deface jobs

+to the HPC cluster (default: -1

+walltime=00:30:00, mem=1gb)

+-a ARGS, --args ARGS Additional arguments (in dict/json-style) that are

+passed to pydeface.
+See examples for usage (default:

+{ } )

+examples:

+'''